What is Oracle Health Checks?

 Where can I find on-demand tests?

 On-demand tests are currently available through the API only, and not via the UI.
-A full integration of on-demand tests will be available through the API as part of a future release.
+A full integration of on-demand tests will be available through the UI as part of a future release.
 For now, Oracle recommends that users take advantage of our Internet Intelligence troubleshooting tool to perform on-demand ICMP tests to ICMP capable endpoints.

 Is there a limit to the number of tests I can perform?